Great Elm Capital Technical Analysis (NASDAQ:GEC)

 Bollinger bands consist of two price bands above and below a center line for any company stock like Great Elm Capital.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the lower band in the context of Great Elm Capital bollinger bands.
+The stock price is trading between the average and the upper band in the context of Great Elm Capital bollinger bands.

 Great Elm Capital Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
 The Great Elm Capital MACD indicator can be used to identify bullish and bearish trends for the stock.

 This technical indicator compares the relative strength or weakness of a stock.
 It measures the magnitude of rise or fall in stock price movements .
 If the RSI of GEC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.